Hierarchical Decision Making Based on Structural Information Principles: Evaluation and Discussion

 \subsubsection{Online Abstraction for Continuous Control}

-In our online experiments, all compared methods are evaluated across nine different continuous tasks from the DMControl suite.
-A summary of their mean episode rewards and deviations is provided in Table \ref{table:sisa}, excluding final rewards under $100.00$.
-To demonstrate the SISA's effectiveness, we compare it against the SISA framework in our previous paper, referred to as SISA$_{pr}$ in Table \ref{table:sisa}.
-Our results indicate that the SISA consistently outperforms other baselines across all DMControl tasks, showing a policy quality improvement of up to $25.02$ $(13.55\%)$.
-This is exemplified in the hopper-hop task, where the mean episode reward increases from $184.66$ to $209.68$.
-Moreover, the SISA exhibits greater stability compared to other methods, as evidenced by reduced standard deviations in six tasks and achieving the second or third lowest deviations in the remaining tasks, closely matching the top-performing baselines.
-This stability is attributed to SISA's autonomous hierarchical state abstraction, guided by structural information principles.
+In the online abstraction experiments, we evaluate SISA and baseline methods across nine continuous tasks from the DMControl suite.
+Table \ref{tab: sisa} summarizes the average value and standard deviation of episodic rewards, excluding results with final rewards below $100.00$.
+Our results show that SISA consistently outperforms the baselines across all DMControl tasks, achieving up to a $25.02$ increase in mean episodic reward.
+This corresponds to a $13.55\%$ improvement from $184.66$ to $209.68$ in the \texttt{hopper-hop} task.
+Moreover, SISA exhibits greater stability than other methods, with reduced standard deviations in six tasks.
+In the remaining tasks, SISA ranks among the lowest deviations, closely matching the top-performing baselines.
+Compared to our previous version, SISA$_{pr}$ \citep{zeng2023hierarchical}, the current method achieves higher average rewards in six tasks and lower standard deviations in eight tasks.
+These results demonstrate that the undirected structural entropy optimization algorithm (Subsection \ref{subsection: abstraction mechanism}) enhances both the effectiveness and stability of state abstraction.

-On the other hand, Figure \ref{sample-efficiency} illustrates the sample-efficiency analysis for the DMControl experiments.
-In each task, the mean reward target is set to $0.9$ times the final policy quality achieved by SISA, and the strongest baseline is selected for comparison The SISA requires fewer steps to meet the mean episode reward target compared to classical baselines, thus exhibiting higher sample efficiency.
-Specifically, in the hopper-stand task, SISA shows a $64.86\%$ increase in sample efficiency, decreasing the required environmental steps from $222k$ to $78k$ to attain an episode reward of $810.405$.

-In conclusion, the SISA establishes remarkable performances in the DMControl domain, excelling in policy quality, stability, and sample efficiency during online learning with reward information.
-This success is attributed to the hierarchical state abstraction, which automatically balances between compressing irrelevant information and preserving essential characteristics, thereby securing these advantages.
-For each task, Figure \ref{msa_dmcontrol} presents the learning curves of SISA and three leading baselines, showcasing the evolution of the mean episode reward over time and highlighting the points of convergence.
-Notably, in the pendulum-swingup task, the SISA achieves convergence after $320000.0$ timesteps and obtains an $851.94$ mean reward.